Record No: CB 120761 Version: Council Bill No: CB 120761

 WHEREAS, the City through its Seattle Department of Construction and Inspections (SDCI) may provide additional flexibilities outside of this legislation with respect to application of the construction codes to proposals for conversion of existing structures to residential uses on a case-by-case basis using existing authority, and Mayor Harrell has directed SDCI to explore such flexibilities with owners of candidate structures; and

-WHEREAS, nothing in this proposed legislation authorizes the City to approve permit applications in cases in which the building cannot satisfy life safety standards; NOW, THEREFORE,
+WHEREAS, nothing in this proposed legislation authorizes the City to approve permit applications in cases in which the building cannot satisfy life safety standards; and

 BE IT ORDAINED BY THE CITY OF SEATTLE AS FOLLOWS: